A Detailed Travel Guide + TOP Things to do in San Miguel de Allende, Mexico

 Is San Miguel de Allende safe?

-With all the negative press Mexico has had in recent years in terms of safety, asking "is San Miguel de Allende safe" is a logical question.
-From my trip and my personal experience, San Miguel de Allende felt perfectly safe.
+With all the negative press Mexico has received regarding safety, asking "Is San Miguel de Allende safe?" is a logical question.
+From my trips and personal experience, SMA feels perfectly safe.

-Because the city has a considerable ex-pat population from America, Canada, and Europe, and because the economy depends on ex-pats continuing to come to the city and spend money, keeping the city safe is a priority.
+Because the city has a large expat population from America, Canada, and Europe, and considering the economy depends on expats continuing to come to the city and spend money, keeping the city safe is a priority.

 It was also common to see police around town keeping an eye on things.

 So, is San Miguel de Allende safe?
-I personally think it is and felt safer there than I have in most major US cities.
+I personally think it is, and I felt safer there than I have in most major US cities.

 Do note, like many tourist cities, petty crime does happen.
 Don't keep your valuables within easy reach, like a cell phone hanging out of your back pocket or a handbag sitting on the floor of a restaurant.